Douglas MacArthur: Battle of Saint-Mihiel and Meuse-Argonne offensive

 Summerall nominated MacArthur for the Medal of Honor and promotion to major general, but he received neither.
-Instead he was awarded a second Distinguished Service Cross.
+Instead, he was awarded a second Distinguished Service Cross.
 The 42nd Division returned to the line for the last time on the night of 4–5 November 1918.
 In the final advance on Sedan.
 MacArthur later wrote that this operation "narrowly missed being one of the great tragedies of American history".
 An order to disregard unit boundaries led to units crossing into each other's zones.
 In the resulting chaos, MacArthur was taken prisoner by men of the 1st Division, who mistook him for a German general.
 This would be soon resolved by the removal of his hat and long scarf that he wore.
 His performance in the attack on the Meuse heights led to his being awarded a seventh Silver Star.
-On 10 November, a day before the armistice with Germany that ended the fighting, MacArthur was appointed commander of the 42nd Division.
-For his service as chief of staff and commander of the 84th Infantry Brigade, he was awarded the Army Distinguished Service Medal.
+On 10 November, a day before the armistice with Germany that ended the fighting, MacArthur was appointed commander of the 42nd Division, upon the recommendation of its outgoing commander, Menoher, who had left to take over the newly activated VI Corps.
+For his service as the 42nd's chief of staff and commander of the 84th Infantry Brigade, he was later awarded the Army Distinguished Service Medal.

-His period in command was brief, for on 22 November he, like other brigadier generals, was replaced and returned to the 84th Infantry Brigade.
+His period in command of the 42nd Division was brief, for on 22 November he, like other brigadier generals, was replaced and returned to the 84th Infantry Brigade, with Major General Clement Flagler, his former battalion commander from Fort Leavenworth days before the war, instead taking command.
+It is possible that he may have retained command of the 42nd had he been promoted to major general (making him the youngest in the U.S. Army) but, with the sudden cessation of hostilities, that was unlikely.
+General Peyton C. March, the Army Chief of Staff (and close friend of Arthur MacArthur), "had put a block on promotions.
+There would be no more stars awarded while the War Department got to grips with demobilization.
+MacArthur returned to commanding the 84th Brigade".

+MacArthur was one of only three American generals who were wounded or killed in action in World War I. The other two were Army general Edward Sigerfoos, who died of wounds, and Marine general Albertus W. Catlin, who was wounded in action.
+In fact, MacArthur was the only American general in World War I who was wounded or killed while ranked as a general because Sigerfoos and Catlin had become casualties when they were colonels and in the process of being promoted to brigadier general.

 The 42nd Division was chosen to participate in the occupation of the Rhineland, occupying the Ahrweiler district.
 In April 1919, the 42nd Division entrained for Brest and Saint-Nazaire, where they boarded ships to return to the United States.
 MacArthur traveled on the ocean liner SS Leviathan, which reached New York on 25 April 1919.